Best States to Retire 2024

 This Midwestern state may not be one of the first places that come to mind when you think of retirement destinations, but that’s why it’s important to look at the facts.

-Iowa has consistently been at or near the top of this annual survey because of what it has to offer to retirees.
+Iowa has consistently been at or near the top of this annual survey because of what it has to offer retirees.
 Its nursing care capacity, measured by the per-capita number of people employed by those facilities in the state, is fifth nationally.
-It also helps that the economy is strong – it has the third-lowest unemployment rate in the country.
+The strong economy also helps — it has the third-lowest unemployment rate in the country.

 Why should the job market matter to a retiree?